Distributional value gradients for stochastic environments: Sobolev Inductive Bias and Distribution Parametrization

 The first term aligns network outputs to \(F(x)\), while the second enforces that the input‐derivatives of \(f_\varphi\) match those of \(F\).
 Below, we build on this bias to derive conditions on valid gradient fields and their relation to Jacobian symmetry.

 Using the gradient of a neural network to predict gradients is not the only way to do so.
 Indeed, \cite{jaderberg2017decoupled} proposed to generate \textit{synthetic gradients} directly via the outputs of a neural network or a single linear layer.
 However, \cite{czarnecki2017sobolev,miyato2017synthetic} observed that predicting synthetic gradients as gradients of a neural network directly improved performance on decoupled trainings experiments from \cite{jaderberg2017decoupled}.
-A first hint for a justification of this observation was provided in Proposition 4 from \cite{czarnecki2017sobolev} that gives a necessary condition for a function $f_\varphi(x): \mathbb{R}^n \rightarrow \mathbb{R}^n$ to produce a valid vector gradient field.
-It states that if $f_\varphi(x)$ produces a valid gradient vector field of some potential function $\phi(x)$ then the Jacobian matrix $\frac{\partial f_\varphi}{\partial x}(x) : \mathbb{R}^n \rightarrow \mathbb{R}^n \times \mathbb{R}^n$ must be symmetric.
+A partial explanation for this observation is given by Proposition~4 in \cite{czarnecki2017sobolev}, which provides a necessary condition for a function \(f_\varphi(x): \mathbb{R}^n \rightarrow \mathbb{R}^n\) to produce a valid gradient vector field.
+It states that if \(f_\varphi(x)\) produces a valid gradient vector field of some potential function \(\phi(x)\), then the Jacobian matrix \(\frac{\partial f_\varphi}{\partial x}(x) : \mathbb{R}^n \rightarrow \mathbb{R}^n \times \mathbb{R}^n\) must be symmetric.

-This can be readily seen from the observation that if $\frac{\partial \phi}{\partial x}$ is the gradient vector field to be approximated by $f_\varphi(x)$ then $\frac{\partial^2 \phi}{\partial \phi^2}(x)$ is the Hessian matrix that is known to be symmetric.
+This can be readily seen from the observation that if $\frac{\partial \phi}{\partial x}$ is the gradient vector field to be approximated by $f_\varphi(x)$ then $\frac{\partial^2 \phi}{\partial x^2}(x)$ is the Hessian matrix that is known to be symmetric.

-A more in depth discussion is provided in \cite{chaudhari2024gradient} where a \textbf{necessary and sufficient} condition is given in Lemma 1 that states that a differentiable function $f : \mathbb{R}^n \rightarrow \mathbb{R}^n$ has a scalar-valued anti-derivative if and only if its Jacobian is symmetric everywhere, i.e., $\forall x \in \mathbb{R}^n \frac{\partial f}{\partial x}(x) = \left(\frac{\partial f}{\partial x}(x)\right)^T$. \textbf{This suggests a good inductive bias should be to restrict $f_\varphi(x)$ to the class of function with symmetric Jacobian.}.
-This condition is directly satisfied via the Sobolev inductive bias as well as gradient networks proposed in \cite{chaudhari2024gradient}.
+A more in-depth discussion is provided in \cite{chaudhari2024gradient}, where Lemma~1 gives a \textbf{necessary and sufficient} condition: a differentiable function \(f : \mathbb{R}^n \rightarrow \mathbb{R}^n\) has a scalar-valued anti-derivative if and only if its Jacobian is symmetric everywhere, meaning that for all \(x \in \mathbb{R}^n\), \(\frac{\partial f}{\partial x}(x) = \left(\frac{\partial f}{\partial x}(x)\right)^T\). \textbf{This suggests a good inductive bias should be to restrict $f_\varphi(x)$ to the class of functions with symmetric Jacobian.} This condition is directly satisfied via the Sobolev inductive bias as well as gradient networks proposed in \cite{chaudhari2024gradient}.
 As pointed out in \cite{czarnecki2017sobolev}, this is a very unlikely condition to be met by a regular feedforward neural network that would predict the gradient directly as its output.